Traditional weddings always included a reading or poem, this isn't the case so much anymore but certainly an element still around.

 I would hand them the microphone and the printed reading and then retrieve the pieces back from them upon completion of the reading.

-What you need to think about in regards to readings-
+What you need to think about in regard to readings-

 Will you be including readings and how many?